liferay/liferay-docs/develop/tutorials/articles/195-forms/01-creating-form-field-types.markdown

 +$$$

-**Note:** Soy is the form engine's default templating language.
-[Say something intelligent about their benefit and closure templates]
+**Note:** Soy is the form engine's default template language.
+[Say something intelligent about closure templates and their benefit]

 If you want to use a different template language, ...
 <!-- What else is there to say about this?
 Is it even possible? -->